Rock Island, IL

 So, briefly, the recommendation: Stoner is a serious and somewhat elegiac novel about an academic life that stretches between the two world wars.
 Its title character is one William Stoner, a poor farm boy who to his own great surprise discovers in college that he is called, as it were, to teach English literature—and to do so in circumstances that are neither glamorous nor distinctive.

 And yet Stoner is a novel of astonishing power and erudition, a book that succumbs to none of the irony or savagery of later campus novels that, given the current state of the university, probably call for irony and savagery.
-Rather, it treats of the university as if it does in fact matter; it treats of the humanities—indeed, of English literature—as if they do in fact matter.
+Rather, it treats of the university as if the university does in fact matter; it treats of the humanities—indeed, of English literature—as if they do in fact matter.

 But that Stoner should be so little known is utterly baffling.
 I myself did not read it until forty-five years after it was published, or about a week after I read Professor Livatino’s revaluation, which was only the second reference to the novel ever to penetrate the thick granite of my skull.
 And even then the first had occurred only a few months prior: a friend of mine, an editor, mentioned it to me in glowing terms, though he himself was only part-way through it.